TravisWheelerLab/AvxWindowFmIndex/README.md

 * sequenceSegmentLength is the length of the sequence segment to read.
 * sequenceBuffer is a preallocated buffer large enough to fit sequence segment.
 Once populated, the buffer is null terminated.

 The total number of characters read from the file equals sequenceEndPosition - sequenceStartPosition.
 Giving a sequenceEndPosition greater than the length of the sequence can result in undefined behavior.
+This function will return the error code AwFmUnsupportedVersionError if the index did not store the sequence data (i.e., the metadata's storeOriginalSequence member variable was set to false when the index was generated.)

 ### Functions for Indices built from fasta files (Version 2 indices)